Devil's Disciples: Reception

 Viewers complained about the excessive heavy use of CGI graphics on the visuals to exaggerate an already exaggerated fantasy martial arts series.
 People felt the story had the potential to develop more as many characters were introduced, but they were never properly utilized.

 They also felt the story was disorganized and the ending was anticlimactic, as the villain was never defeated, but self detonated as a result of being too powerful.
-Fans of Dragon Ball Z was surprised when Ging Lui (Kevin Cheng) used Goku's famous Kamehameha wave upon Pak Tong-Ngo.
+Fans of Dragon Ball Z were surprised when Ging Lui (Kevin Cheng) used Goku's famous Kamehameha wave upon Pak Tong-Ngo.
 The epilogue of the story was followed by a small comical musical skit that was met with mixed reaction.